MarvelousWiz/vizique_docs/Privacy Policy.md

 Certain small pieces of app data — such as your fitness summary information and preferences — are securely synced through Apple’s iCloud Key-Value storage to keep your experience consistent across devices.
 - This synchronization is handled entirely by Apple.
 - Vizique does not have access to any identifiers or data stored in your iCloud account.
-- No photos, workout logs, or other personal content are synced or transmitted.
+- No photos, workouts, workout logs, or other personal content are synced or transmitted.

 ## 5. Security